 All Central College students are strongly encouraged to participate in an internship during their junior or senior year, or during the summer break.
 Internships are short-term, supervised learning experiences in practical work settings, under the direction of a professional in the field, and overseen by a faculty member or Central representative.
-Students receive college credit for work experiences related to their major or career interests.
+Students can receive college credit for internships related to their major or career interests.

-Three components work together so that an optimum learning experience occurs for each student intern: the student, the faculty supervisor and the employment supervisor.
+Three contributors work together so that an optimum learning experience occurs: the student intern, the faculty supervisor and the employment supervisor.
 Students are active participants in every aspect of the internship including identifying and investigating sites, securing faculty supervision, applying for and being accepted for the internship, registering for credit, setting goals and objectives for the internship, performing the work in a professional manner, and evaluating the experience at the end.

-The internship coordinator at the career center provides career counseling, site investigation and in general, oversees the three components of the internship experience.
+The internship coordinator at the career center provides career counseling, site investigation, assistance with the application process, and guidance regarding evaluation.
 Internships are clearly invaluable in providing students with firsthand experience in professional work environments.